Peter Hitchens

 Peter Jonathan Hitchens (born 28 October 1951) is an English conservative author, broadcaster, journalist, and commentator.
 He writes for The Mail on Sunday and was a foreign correspondent reporting from both Moscow and Washington, D.C.
-Peter Hitchens has contributed to The Spectator, The American Conservative, The Guardian, First Things, Prospect, and the New Statesman.
-He has published numerous books, including The Abolition of Britain, The Rage Against God, The War We Never Fought and The Phoney Victory.
+Hitchens has contributed to The Spectator, The American Conservative, The Guardian, First Things, Prospect, and the New Statesman.
+His books include The Abolition of Britain, The Rage Against God, The War We Never Fought, and The Phoney Victory.